BC Kalev: 1998–2005: early years

-2005–present: BC Kalev/Cramo
+2005–2026: BC Kalev/Cramo

-Coming off their first ever championship, Ehitustööriist leased the trademark "BC Kalev" from AS Kalev and became BC Kalev/Cramo, while Allan Dorbek, who had been with the team since the start, was replaced as head coach by Aivar Kuusmaa.
+Coming off their first ever championship, Ehitustööriist leased the trademark "BC Kalev" from AS Kalev and became BC Kalev/Cramo, the trademark BC Kalev was firstly owned by the company Wiklar bilansis.
+After Wiklar bankruptcy the BC Kalev trademark was bought by BC Rakvere Tarvas.
+In 2002 the name was sold to AS Kalev.
+Allan Dorbek, who had been with the team since the start, was replaced as head coach by Aivar Kuusmaa.
 On 2 October 2005, BC Kalev/Cramo won their first Estonian Cup, defeating TÜ/Rock 70–64 in the final.
 They also made their debut in a European competition by competing in the 2005–06 season of the FIBA EuroCup, but failed to advance past the group stage.
 The team successfully defended their Estonian League title in 2006.
 In the finals, BC Kalev/Cramo edged TÜ/Rock four games to three, winning the deciding seventh game 69–68.
 James Williams was named the KML Finals MVP.
 Despite guiding the team to a second consecutive KML championship, Kuusmaa was replaced as head coach by Veselin Matić ahead of the 2006–07 season.

 Travis Reed was named both BBL MVP and KML MVP in 2007.

 In the 2006–07 season, BC Kalev/Cramo won their second Estonian Cup, but were unable to defend their league title, losing to rivals TÜ/Rock in the finals.
 The team also finished top-six in the Baltic Basketball League.
 Travis Reed was named Most Valuable Player in both the BBL and the KML, while Valmo Kriisa won the Estonian Basketball Player of the Year award.
 The team saw limited success in Europe, reaching the second round in the 2006–07 FIBA EuroCup and competing in the 2007–08 ULEB Cup, where they failed to advance past the group stage.
 The team won another Estonian Cup in 2007.
 Prior to the 2008–09 season, Nenad Vučinić was hired as the new head coach.
 BC Kalev/Cramo went on to win their fourth consecutive Estonian Cup.
 In the 2009 KML Finals, the team defeated TÜ/Rock four games to two, to win their third Estonian League title.
 Kristjan Kangur was named KML Finals MVP and Estonian Basketball Player of the Year, but left the team after the 2008–09 season.
 In July 2009, they joined the newly established VTB United League.
 In December 2009, Vučinić left BC Kalev/Cramo and was succeeded by assistant coach Alar Varrak.
 The team struggled in the 2009–10 KML season and finished the regular season in fourth place.
 In the playoffs, BC Kalev/Cramo lost to TÜ/Rock in the semifinals, but beat TTÜ Korvpalliklubi in the series for the third place.